 To participate in safety planning, including obtaining pertinent court orders or arranging for and becoming relocated

-To qualify, employees must give advance notice, if feasible.
-If the employee is unable to give advance notice, the employer may request certification of the circumstances requiring time off in the form of a police report, a court order of protection, or documentation from a medical professional, domestic violence advocate, health care provider, or counselor that the employee was undergoing treatment for physical or mental injuries or abuse.To the extent allowed by law, the employer must maintain the confidentiality of any employee requesting leave as a victim of domestic violence, sexual assault, or stalking.Employers are required to provide reasonable accommodations for employees who are victims of domestic violence, sexual assault, or stalking, and who request an accommodation for their safety while working.
-The person in charge shall consult with the
+To qualify, employees must give advance notice, if feasible, to the person in charge.
+If the employee is unable to give advance notice, the location may request certification of the circumstances requiring time off in the form of a police report, a court order of protection, or documentation from a medical professional, domestic violence advocate, health care provider, or counselor that the employee was undergoing treatment for physical or mental injuries or abuse.To the extent allowed by law, the location must maintain the confidentiality of any employee requesting leave as a victim of domestic violence, sexual assault, or stalking.Locations are required to provide reasonable accommodations for employees who are victims of domestic violence, sexual assault, or stalking, and who request an accommodation for their safety while working.
+Because the range of potential accommodations is extensive, the person in charge must consult with the

-Human Resources Department if he or she is notified by an employee that the employee is a victim of domestic violence, sexual assault, or stalking and seeks accommodation.188.8.131.52 Drug and Alcohol RehabilitationThe archdiocese will reasonably accommodate any employee who voluntarily enters an
+Human Resources Department if he or she is notified by an employee that the employee is a victim of domestic violence, sexual assault, or stalking and seeks accommodation.
+This leave does not create a right for the employee to take unpaid leave that is longer than Family and Medical Leave.220.127.116.11 Drug and Alcohol RehabilitationThe archdiocese will reasonably accommodate any employee who voluntarily enters an

 alcohol or drug rehabilitation program as part of the archdiocesan